Become an active member of our fallacy-discussing community (or just become a lurker!)

 Am I good at public speaking?
 Let's see.
 I have a CC, AC-B, AC-S, AC-G, CL, AL-B, AL-S, and a DTM.
 What do you think?

 Explanation: These are all designations from Toastmasters International.
 In fact, many of them have more to do with leadership than speaking, but the average audience member would never know that.
-Besides, getting all these awards just means the person did the work needed, not that they are necessarily good at public speaking.
+Besides, getting all these awards just means the person did the work needed, not that they are necessarily good at public speaking—kind of like certificates given out in fifth-grade gym class to all the kids who do more than six sit-ups.

 Exception: "Excessive" is subjective.
 Acronyms and abbreviations are perfectly acceptable in many situations.